Down East Wood Ducks Game Notes - vs. Fayetteville

 ROAD WARRIORS: Down East seems more comfortable playing on the road.
 Right now, the Wood Ducks are 25-17 (.595) on the road this season.
 This season, the Woodies have only lost two road series and are 4-2-1 with one six-game sweep and a series split against the Myrtle Beach Pelicans.

-EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 351 - 332 and 108 - 83 in the first two innings.
-Down East is 21-9 when they score first on the road, and 33-12 overall when they score first.
+EARLY BIRD GETS THE WORM: The Woodies are outscoring opponents 358 - 337 and 112 - 85 in the first two innings.
+Down East is 12-3 when they score first at home, and 33-12 overall when they score first.

 HEATING BACK UP: After a strong finish to the month of June for the Woodies started off the month of July rather cold but are heating back up.
-Through 23 games in the month of July, the pitching staff is currently 10-12 with a 6.13 ERA.
-In 189.1 innings, they have allowed 151 runs, and they are being outscored 151-128.
-After starting July, 3-7 on the road, Down East won seven of their last 13 games.
+Through 24 games in the month of July, the pitching staff is currently 11-13 with a 6.04 ERA.
+In 198.1 innings, they have allowed 156 runs, and they are being outscored 156-135.
+After starting July, 3-7 on the road, Down East won eight of their last 14 games.

 • Discuss this story on the Low-A East League message board...